- About SEAS

 In what subjects do you offer graduate degrees?

-While our programs cover a wide range of topics, Ph.D. and master's students are awarded their official degree in one of four areas (applied mathematics, applied physics, computer science, and engineering science).
+While our programs cover a wide range of topics, Ph.D. and master's students are awarded their official degree in one of five programs: Applied Mathematics, Applied Physics, Computational Science and Engineering, Computer Science, and Engineering Sciences.
 A detailed listing of our graduate degree programs is available online on the What can I study? webpage.